 The question of what it is like to live in North Korea fascinates everybody.
-The notion of brainwashing even more so.
-When you look into it a bit more deeply, we all are cut from an ideology of the society we are brought up in, except that in North Korea it is on a very extreme scale to what we will ever know.
+When you look into it a bit more deeply, we all are cut from an ideology of the society we are brought up in, except that in North Korea, it is on a very extreme scale to what we will ever know.

-From what I observed when I was in North Korea and what I read before and after my visit, the majority of North Korean people know of nothing else and by having no comparison from which to become despondent (except the few who retain and obtain information and later defect), it appears they live in a world they assume is normal.
+From what I observed when I was in North Korea and what I read before and after my visit, the majority of North Korean people know of nothing else, and by having no access to other sources or information and, therefore, no comparison (except the few who retain and obtain information and later defect), it appears they live in a world they assume is normal.

-From that sense of normal comes a genuine love for the Kims – nearly everybody wears a pin badge bearing one or both of them and many bow to the statues before work in the morning.
+From that sense of normal appears to be a genuine love for the Kims – nearly everybody wears a pin badge bearing one or both of them, and many bow to the statues before work in the morning.
 They believe in everything they have been told as they have never known the full facts, or been given the means to find out or make a personal judgement.
-If you knew of NOTHING else, what would you do?
-Sure, there are people who also know the absolute truth, but have no option but to live in submission.
+If you knew of nothing else, what would you do?
+Sure, there must be people from older generations who also know the absolute truth but have no option but to live in submission.

 My point is that we shouldn’t be so quick to judge a nation of people without looking at their ideology in context.
-It upsets me that people have to live in such isolation in this day and age.
-We, in the western world, are lucky to live in societies where we have freedom of speech, freedom of expression, access to information and means from which to realise our aspirations and make informed choices.
+It’s devastating that people have to live in such isolation in this day and age.
+We, in the Western world, are lucky to live in societies where we have freedom of speech, freedom of expression, access to information and means from which to realise our aspirations and make informed choices.

 Is it Ethical to Visit North Korea?

-Yes, all of it is wrong, but it also doesn’t mean that the western world is perfect in comparison.
-Some argue that by visiting North Korea you are helping to fund the regime or government’s objectives, but remember this applies to many countries open to tourism.
-Think of the corrupt governments that still exist in Asia and the Middle East, but you still don’t think twice about heading there.
+On the one hand, everything that happens in North Korea is wrong.
+At the same time, in that case, we wouldn’t be travelling to many places.
+Some argue that by visiting North Korea you are helping to fund the regime or government’s objectives, but this applies to many countries open to tourism.
+Think of the corrupt governments that still exist in Asia and the Middle East, but you don’t think twice about heading there.

-On National Day we walked through a park where hundreds of locals were celebrating with their families, laying out a huge picnic, firing up the barbeques, playing music and dancing.
-While some were unsure of us, giving a stare that suggested a slight fear of the unknown and given what they have probably been told about the western world and its people, the majority were welcoming, offering food and pulling us into their dancing circles.
+On National Day, we walked through a park where locals were celebrating with their families, laying out a huge picnic, firing up the barbeques, playing music and dancing.
+Some were unsure of us, giving a stare that suggested a slight fear of the unknown and given what they have probably been told about the Western world and its people, others were welcoming, offering food and pulling us into their dancing circles.

-Even if they were told to be there (which is highly likely), holding hands, smiling and interacting was the only reassurance we could provide that we are not all bad, and I feel that is a positive start to what could be slow but positive change in this country.
+You might question the serendipitous encounter at the time visitors arrived.
+Even if they were told to be there (which is highly likely), shaking hands, smiling and interacting was the only reassurance we could provide that we are not all bad, and I feel that is a positive start to what could be a slow but positive change in this country.

-Travelling to North Korea and a tourism drive could be the main way to start opening the cracks.
+Travelling to North Korea and a tourism drive could be one way to start opening the cracks.